JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 ## No showall

-In GTK 4.0, widgets are shown by default, so `show` and `showall` are no longer necessary.
+In GTK 4.0, widgets are shown by default, so `show` is no longer necessary in most situations.
+Exceptions include `GtkDialog`s and `GtkApplicationWindow`s.

 ## Events